-Strategic Reading for International Graduate Students [12 hours]
+Strategic Reading for International Graduate Students [12 in-class hours]

 This 3-week short course will help students learn effective strategies to improve their reading.
 Students will learn how to develop their own personalized approach to graduate academic reading.
 Through this course, students will learn to understand graduate academic text types and understand and apply a variety of reading strategies to improve comprehension and speed.
 Students will learn to identify the purposes of graduate academic reading and selecting approaches to reading that match purposes.
 Finally, students will learn to effectively manage personal obstacles to reading and how to understand and apply a variety of note-taking strategies while reading.

-Strategic Listening for International Graduate Students [12 hours]
+Strategic Listening for International Graduate Students [12 in-class hours]